-Lunesta (eszopiclone) is sedative-hypnotic prescription sleep aid commonly prescribed for chronic insomnia, which can severely impact a person’s focus, coordination, memory, and the ability to function during the day.
-But while it can help treat insomnia, Lunesta can also be habit forming, lead to dependence and abuse, and cause significant withdrawal symptoms if stopped suddenly.
-Lunesta addiction can be a very serious issue, but with comprehensive treatment a safe withdrawal, reduction in symptoms, and improvement in sleep patterns can be achieved.
+Lunesta (eszopiclone) is sedative-hypnotic prescription sleep aid commonly prescribed for chronic insomnia, which can severely impact a person’s focus, coordination, memory, and ability to function during the day.
+While it can help treat insomnia, Lunesta can also be habit-forming, lead to dependence and abuse, and cause significant withdrawal symptoms if stopped suddenly.
+Lunesta addiction can be a very serious issue, but with comprehensive treatment and a safe withdrawal, a reduction in symptoms and improvement in sleep patterns can be achieved.

 What Is Lunesta?